 When you’re fully vaccinated

-As more people have been vaccinated against COVID-19, the CDC has issued guidelines on what fully vaccinated people can do.
+As more people have been vaccinated against COVID-19, the CDC continues to update its guidelines on what fully vaccinated people can do.
+These guidelines also take into account how contagious the current strains of COVID-19 are.

 People are considered fully vaccinated: